Image

 • 78 chargers at Birchwood Business Park

-We have also secured funding through the Local Electric Vehicle Infrastructure (LEVI) Pilot to deliver up to 200 additional residential chargers across the borough, providing a mixture of on-street chargers and a number of rapid charging hubs.
-The roll out of these new chargers is anticipated for completion in 2024.
+We have also secured funding through the Local Electric Vehicle Infrastructure (LEVI) Pilot to deliver up to 650 additional residential chargers across the borough, providing a mixture of on-street chargers and a number of rapid charging hubs.
+The roll out of these new chargers is anticipated to commence in late 2024.

 Carbon Literacy Training